epidemics/COVIDNPIs/README.md

 2. adjust `config.yaml` to your liking, such as scenarios to model or countries to export
 3. change `[Configuration].output_directory` to some empty or non-existing folder
 4. provide data for any of the ExternalTasks, such as `BaseDefinition`, `ConfigYaml`, `CountryEstimates` and others (see the `epimodel/tasks.py`).
 If you want to see what does your task depends on, use `luigi-deps-tree` as mentioned above.
-5. deal with gleamviz and knowing where it's simulation directory is on your installation
+5. deal with GLEAMviz and knowing where it's simulation directory is on your installation

 ### Getting help
 See `epimodel/tasks.py` where the whole pipeline is defined.
 Read the docstrings and paramter descriptions